Battle of the Atlantic: Growing American activity

 A Mid-Ocean Escort Force of British, Canadian, and American destroyers and corvettes was organised following the declaration of war by the United States in December 1941.

-At the same time, the British were working on a number of technical developments which would address the German submarine superiority.
+At the same time, the British were working on technical developments to address the German submarine superiority.
 Though these were British inventions, the critical technologies were provided freely to the US, which then renamed and manufactured them.
 Likewise, the US provided the British with Catalina flying boats and Liberator bombers that were important contributions to the war effort.

 Catapult aircraft merchantmen

 Aircraft ranges were constantly improving, but the Atlantic was far too large to be covered completely by land-based types.
 A stop-gap measure was instituted by fitting ramps to the front of some of the cargo ships known as catapult aircraft merchantmen (CAM ships), equipped with a lone expendable Hurricane fighter aircraft.
-When a German bomber approached, the fighter was launched off the end of the ramp with a large rocket to shoot down or drive off the German aircraft, the pilot then ditching in the water and – in the best case – recovered by ship.
+When a German bomber approached, the fighter was launched off the end of the ramp with a large rocket to shoot down or drive off the German aircraft, the pilot then ditching in the water and—in the best case—recovered by ship.
 Nine combat launches were made, resulting in the destruction of eight Axis aircraft for the loss of one Allied pilot.

-Although CAM ships and their Hurricanes did not down a great number of enemy aircraft, such aircraft were mostly Fw 200 Condors that would often shadow the convoy out of range of the convoy's guns, reporting back the convoy's course and position so that U-boats could then be directed on to the convoy.
-The CAM ships and their Hurricanes thus justified the cost in fewer ship losses overall.
+Axis aircraft, mostly Fw 200 Condors, performing shadow surveillance—tailing the convoy out of range of the convoy's guns—posed a serious risk of reporting back the convoy's course and position so that U-boats could then be directed on to the convoy.
+Although CAM ships and their Hurricanes did not down a great number of enemy aircraft, they were intended to deter or dispel this surveillance threat, and, in this specialized function, may have covered their cost in fewer ship losses overall.